microsoft/fast/specs/slider/slider.md

 *Attributes*
 - `show-mark` - boolean to show/hide the mark.
 Default is show.
-- `position` - used to position the label on the track relative to the min and max values
+- `position` - used to position the label at the corresponding value on the track

 *Slots*
 - `mark`